cilium/cilium.io/src/posts/2023-08-28-shekner/index.md

 The overview of the migration is as follows and we will go through these steps in the next section:

-Existing Nodes with Calico CNI

 ![existing nodes with Calico](existing-nodes-with-calico.png)

-<div align="center" style="font-style:italic">fig. 1</div>
+<div align="center" style="font-style:italic">Figure 1.
+Existing Nodes with Calico CNI</div>

-After Cilium Installation on exisiting Nodes, Cilium has still no CNI ownership

 ![After Cilium installation](after-cilium-installation.png)

+<div align="center" style="font-style:italic">Figure 2.
+After Cilium Installation on exisiting Nodes, Cilium has still no CNI ownership</div>

+![After Starting the Rotation](after-starting-the-rotation.png)

-<div align="center" style="font-style:italic">fig. 2</div>
+<div align="center" style="font-style:italic">Figure 3.
 After Starting the rotation, Node C starts with both CNIs and Cilium has CNI ownership.
-Node C currently has Cilium configurations in place which is discussed later at step 1 of migration
+Node C currently has Cilium configurations in place which is discussed later at step 1 of migration</div>

-![After Starting the Rotation](after-starting-the-rotation.png)

-<div align="center" style="font-style:italic">fig. 3</div>

-Draining the older worker node (here Node A) and re-schdule the pods on the new Node.

 ![Draining the oldest worker node](draining-the-oldest-worker-node.png)

+<div align="center" style="font-style:italic">Figure 4.
+Draining the older worker node (here Node A) and re-schdule the pods on the new Node</div>

+![Node A fully replaced](node-a-fully-replaced.png)

-<div align="center" style="font-style:italic">fig. 4</div>
+<div align="center" style="font-style:italic">Figure 5.
 Node A is removed from the LoadBalancer so that it no longer receives traffic, and then terminated.
-Node A is fully replaced by Node C
+Node A is fully replaced by Node C</div>

-![Node A fully replaced](node-a-fully-replaced.png)

-<div align="center" style="font-style:italic">fig. 5</div>

-After the full rotation of both Nodes, both CNIs should be running on new nodes with Cilium leading.

 ![After the Full rotation](after-the-full-rotation.png)

-<div align="center" style="font-style:italic">fig. 6</div>

-After removing Calico resources and clean up the lables, the new nodes have only Cilium installed on it.
+<div align="center" style="font-style:italic">Figure 6.
+After the full rotation of both Nodes, both CNIs should be running on new nodes with Cilium leading</div>

 ![After removing calico resources](after-removing-calico-resources.png)

-<div align="center" style="font-style:italic">fig. 7</div>

-At the end, only Cilium is running on all nodes.
+<div align="center" style="font-style:italic">Figure.
+7. After removing Calico resources and clean up the lables, the new nodes have only Cilium installed on it</div>

 ![only-cilium](only-cilium.png)

-<div align="center" style="font-style:italic">fig. 8</div>
+<div align="center" style="font-style:italic">Figure 8.
+At the end, only Cilium is running on all nodes.</div>

 ## Live migration